 Howard has a background in Biomedical Engineering from the University of Toronto, he has experience as a swim coach, inventor, designer, and engineer.
 He was trained by Buteyko practitioners Patrick McKeown, Carol Baglia, Susan Neves, and Hadas Golan in Holand, MI. in 2011, and has been a registered Buteyko Breathing Educator of BBEA (Buteyko Breathing Educators Association) since then.
-He had collaborated with ENT specialists of Sancare Health in Taiwan for promoting Buteyko.
+He had collaborated with ENT specialists for promoting Buteyko.
 Currently Howard resides in Vancouver.
 Howard was elected to serve as one of the Board member for BBEA as of September, 2013.

 How did you got involved with Buteyko Breathing?